intel-iot-devkit/motor-defect-detector-python/FFT/readme.md

 ## What you&#39;ll learn
 - Basic implementation of FFT.
-- How FFT is helpful in Feature engineering of vibrational data of a machine.
+- How FFT is helpful in feature engineering of vibrational data of a machine.

 ## Setup
 - Download the Bearing Data Set (also on [https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/))